 Our home base was a villa about 15 minutes from Lucca, in Capannori.
 It was a sweet little area but very rural.
 Walkable from our villa was a winery, a small restaurant (where only one person understood English!), and not much else!
 If we did this sort of trip again, I would probably choose to stay closer to a city like Lucca, only because it was a 15 minute drive and that’s where we went most of the time for dinner, shopping, etc.

 Happy Monday!
 I spent my weekend in yoga pants, so today I’m throwing it back to this morning in our Tuscan villa (with apparently most of our suitcase contents on the floor? 🤷🏼♀️).
 We were talking last night about our top 3 favorite cities in the world, and I had a hard time deciding between Rome and Florence.
 I just love 🇮🇹!! .
 What’s your favorite city that you’ve visited?? #buongiornoprincipessa

 But don’t get me wrong, I loved the villa experience.
-Because we were traveling with so many people (it was us and T’s family, which is pretty big because he’s one of five kids and the 3 oldest are married!) it worked out really well to stay in a big house.
+Because we were traveling with so many people (it was us and T’s family, which is pretty big because he’s one of five kids and the 3 oldest are married!), it worked out really well to stay in a big house.
+In total there were 11 of us.
 The villa we stayed in has a gorgeous outdoor pool, but it was unfortunately too cold for us to use it.